davidfloyd91/davidfloyd91.github.io/_posts/2019-06-15-psql-golang.markdown

 );
 </pre>

-This SQL command creates a table of `todo` instances, each with a `name` and `description` of type `text`.
-That's pretty straightforward, but it's worth noting that if -- like me -- you've been spoiled by Active Record, you have to define your own `id serial primary key`.
+This SQL command creates a table of `todo` rows, each with a `name` and `description`, both of type `text`.
+That's pretty straightforward, but it's worth noting that if -- like me -- you've been spoiled by Active Record and similar ORMs, you have to define your own `id serial primary key`.

 You can enter